darka/darka-blog-src/content/posts/generating-png-in-python.md

 {{< /highlight >}}

 Note that the PNG format requires us to output integers as big endian, which is what we use `struct.pack` for.
-More specifically `'>I'` are the format characters for a [4-byte big endian unsigned integer][pack format].
+More specifically `'>I'` indicates a [4-byte big endian unsigned integer][pack format].

-# The IHDR Chunk
+# The Image Header Chunk (IHDR)

-The first mandatory chunk we need to write is IHDR (the image header).
+The first mandatory chunk we need to write after the PNG header is IHDR (the image header).
 It has the following format:

  * 4-byte width
  * 4-byte height